bryanhughes/proto-crudl/README.md

     rebar3 eunit

+**Note**, when rerunning eunit tests after generating the example code, you must `reset` the database otherwise the `version` columns may still be present and cause the tests to faile.

 ## Building the Example
 The project includes an example schema and scripts to build located in the `example` directory.
 You